North Jersey Coed Softball League Rules

 Overthrows

-- Outfield throw out of play: runners advance two bases from last base touched.
+- Outfield throw out of play: runners advance two bases from last base touched from time ball is released from outfielders hand

-- Infield throw out of play: runners advance one base from last base touched.
+- Infield throw out of play: runners advance one base from last base touched from time ball is realsed from infielders hand

 Designated Runners

-- Each team may designate two players that will receive a runner if they get on base
+- Each team may designate two players (one male, one female) for the game that will receive a pinch runner if they get on base

-- Runners MUST be the last batted out
+- Pinch runners MUST be the last batted out

 Fifth Infielder